beyond2013/DSA/markdown/adt.md

 ## What Are Abstract Data Types?

+- An Abstract Data Type (ADT) is a way to describe:
+  + data and
-An Abstract Data Type (ADT) is a way to describe data and the operations that can be performed on that data without worrying about how those operations will be implemented.
-Think of it like a blueprint or a recipe.
-You know what you want to build or cook, but you don't need to know every detail about how to do it.
+  + the operations that can be performed on that data
+  + without worrying about how those operations will be implemented.
+- Think of it like a blueprint or a recipe.
+- You know what you want to build or cook, but you don't need to know every detail about how to do it.

 ## Why Are ADTs Important?